spiasecki/html-frontmatter/README.md

 This is a "mini" version of [html-frontmatter](https://github.com/zeke/html-frontmatter) meant for client side use.

 ## Differences from the original:
 - dateutil dependency and YMD-ish string formatting was removed
-- an transpiled es5 dist version was added
+- a transpiled es5 dist version was added
+- updated dependencies

+## Html Frontmatter
 Extract key-value metadata from HTML comments

 In the world of printed books, [front